openhab/openhab-docs/configuration/items.md

 Contact Garage             "Garage is [MAP(en.map):%s]     { zwave="21:command=sensor_binary,respond_to_basic=true" }
 ```

-If you need to use legacy openHAB 1.x bindings then you need to enable this feature through the PaperUI menu by turning on "Include Legacy 1.x Bindings" found at `/configuration/services/configure extension management/`.
+If you need to use legacy openHAB 1.x Bindings then you need to enable this feature through the PaperUI menu by turning on "Include Legacy 1.x Bindings" found at `/configuration/services/configure extension management/`.
 After downloading the legacy .jar files, they need to be placed in the `/addons/` folder.
-If further configuration is required then you will need to create an `openhab.cfg` file in `/conf/services/` and paste the appropriate binding configuration into this.
+If further configuration is required then you will need to create an `openhab.cfg` file in `/conf/services/` and paste the appropriate Binding configuration into this.
-For all other native openHAB2 bindings, configuration is done through a `bindingname.cfg` file in the same location.
+For all other native openHAB2 Bindings, configuration is done through a `bindingname.cfg` file in the same location.

 #### 2.x Binding Configs
-The 2.x bindings introduce the concept of [Things and Channels]({{base}}/concepts/things.html).
+The 2.x Bindings introduce the concept of [Things and Channels]({{base}}/concepts/things.html).
-Unlike with 1.x version bindings which each define their own format for the binding config that is defined on the Item itself, 2.x bindings define those parameters in a Thing.
+Unlike with 1.x version Bindings which each define their own format for the Binding config that is defined on the Item itself, 2.x Bindings define those parameters in a Thing.
 Each Thing has one or more Channels and Items are linked to one or more Channels.

-Some bindings support automatic discovery of Things in which case discovered Things will appear in the Inbox in PaperUI.
+Some Bindings support automatic discovery of Things in which case discovered Things will appear in the Inbox in PaperUI.
 Once accepted it will appear under Configuration > Things.

-Other bindings support defining Things in a .things file.
+Other Bindings support defining Things in a `.things` file.

-See the [Bindings]({{base}}/addons/bindings.html) configuration section to know how to discover or manually define things for a given binding.
+See the [Bindings]({{base}}/addons/bindings.html) configuration section to know how to discover or manually define Things for a given Binding.

 ##### PaperUI Linking